-- A. Simulate an open breaker (52b contact closed) at both stations by applying rated positive dc to the open FT-1 switch (Test Panel) associated with 52b. - B. For systems strapped for desensitized trip: TRDS link IN, AXLM module. - 1.
-At both stations, turn the fault selector switch on the UCTB to phase A. - 2.
+- A. Simulate an open breaker (52b contact closed) at both stations by applying rated positive dc to the open FT-1 switch (Test Panel) associated with 52b. - B. For systems strapped for desensitized trip: TRDS link - IN, AXLM module. - 1.
+At both stations, turn the fault selector switch FA on the UCTB to phase A. - 2.
 At station B turn the fault applicator (FA) to FWD.
-A single-end-feed trip condition will be satisfied at both stations as indicated by an "LCB TRIP" and "DES TRIP" indication.
-(Note: This is assuming the 12 amperes (5A CT) or 2.4 amperes (1A CT) phase to neutral current from the UCTB is above the desensitized relay pickup (Ref: Table I of LCB Acceptance Test.) - 3.
+A single end feed trip condition will be satisfied at both stations as indicated by an "LCB TRIP" and "DES TRIP" indication.
+(Note: This is assuming the 12 amperes (5A CT) or 2.4 amperes (1A CT) phase to neutral current from the UCTB is above the desensitized relay pickup (Ref: Table I of LCB Acceptance Test). - 3.
 At station A, turn FA to FWD.
-This simulates a double-end-feed internal fault.
-Press "SYSTEM INDICATOR RESET" at both stations.
+This simulates a double end feed internal fault.
+Press "SYS-TEM INDICATOR RESET" at both stations.
 All indicators as in step 2 should remain on.
-(Note: If in step 2, trip indication did not occur due to user's settings, this step due to feed from both terminal is twice as sensitive and in most cases should permit desensitized trip.) - 4.
-At station A, turn FA to REV. This simulates an external fault.
-Press "SYSTEM INDICATOR RESET" all indicators must reset and remain off. - 5.
+(Note: If in step 2, trip indication did not occur due to users settings, this step due to feed from both terminals is twice as sensitive and in most cases should permit desensitized trip.) - 4.
+At station A, turn FA to REV. This simulates 2.
+Repeat 1, except simulate DTT KEY at station an external fault.
+Press "SYSTEM INDICA-TOR RESET" - all indicators must reset and remain off. - 5.
 Repeat for phase B and C if desired.
-At completion of tests remove current, FA to OFF, and reset all indicators. - C. For systems strapped for no desensitized trip: TRDS link - OUT, AXLM module, the LCB should respond as per step IV - current differential test.
+At completion of tests remove current and reset all indicators. - C. For systems strapped for no desensitized trip: TRDS link - OUT, AXLM module, the LCB should respond as per step IV-current differential test.